waggle-sensor/waggle/nodecontroller/docs/prepare_image.md

-# Copy stock image to SD-card
+# Copy stock or waggle image to SD-card
 This document explains how to load an odroid stock image or our waggle image onto an SD-card or eMMC.